|

 Of all the

-domestic breeds, Maine Coons are less apt to be lap cats, but
+domestic breeds, Maine Coons are less apt to be lap cats.

-will follow you everywhere around the house, exhibiting a marked
+Instead, they are more apt to follow you everywhere around the house, and exhibit a marked

 dog-like desire to stay with the pack while engaging in "trilling"